 Tarrytown Pharmacy continues to be owned and operated by the Newberry family – the third generation owner Mark Newberry, and his wife Leslie Newberry, are continuing in Brian and J.D.’s traditions of service, community, and dependability.

-Tarrytown Pharmacy has been a backbone of the neighborhood, and the Austin community, for nearly 70 years.
+Tarrytown Pharmacy has been a backbone of the neighborhood, and the Austin community, for over 75 years.
 We regularly donate merchandise, time, and funds to local schools and charities and we pride ourselves in our community service – service that begins with our customers.
 We know their names and their families, and they know ours.
 Many of them have been shopping with us for five generations and we value their trust and loyalty.